fermion-app/docs/docs/live-classes/setup-live-class.md

 # Creating a live class

-_It's time to create your first live class!
-Before we jump in, let's learn a little more about what are live classes on Fermion._

-## Introduction

-As an online creator, teaching live online can be one of the biggest bottlenecks, especially when you need high-quality video and smooth interactions.
+As an online creator, teaching live online can be one of the biggest bottlenecks, especially when you need high-quality video and smooth interactions at an affordable price.

-If you’re planning to teach online, you probably have realized that the easiest way is by using softwares like Google Meet, Webex, Zoom, etc. But these softwares drill a hole inside your pocket the moment you scale.

-So you essentially want a tool that provides the same, buttery-smooth experience without hurting your pocket, which is exactly what Fermions serves you with.

-Fermion simplifies this by offering built-in live class capabilities, eliminating the need for third-party applications like Zoom.
+Fermion offers built-in live class capabilities, eliminating the need for third-party applications like Zoom.
 This not only provides a seamless experience but also reduces additional costs and setup hassles.

 Fermion’s in-house infrastructure ensures a smooth, uninterrupted teaching experience, making it easier for you to focus on delivering their content effectively.